paepcke/ElephantCallAI/src/embedded/README.md

 Note: When running the Jetson, you can use the command `$ sudo nvpmodel -m 1` to turn off two of its 4 CPU cores to save power.
 This is not recommended for development with USB peripherals and monitors connected, though.
 Use `$sudo nvpmodel -m 0` to restore the Jetson to full-power mode.
 These changes persist across reboots.

+A detailed setup and installation guide for the Jetson can be found in `src/embedded/JetsonSetup.md`.

+### Raspberry Pi 4

+The Raspberry Pi 4 does not have a GPU, and it ran very slowly during testing with a 43MB ResNet model.
+Make sure you are aware of performance limitations before deploying `Listen.py` on a Raspberry Pi 4.

+To install PyTorch dependencies, I used `https://github.com/sungjuGit/PyTorch-and-Vision-for-Raspberry-Pi-4B`.
+This may not be secure, so be mindful of your exposure.
+You can compile these yourself, but it's a more involved process.

 ## Model Constraints